Wneh/cgmonitor/README.md

 Go to [releases](https://github.com/Wneh/cgmonitor/releases)

 ###Compile from source
 Start by installing [Go](http://golang.org/doc/install) if you don't already got it.
 Make sure that your [work environment](http://golang.org/doc/code.html) properly done.
+You will also need to install Git.

 Start with downloading cgmonitor source: